1927–1928 Colorado coal strike: Mine Massacre

 Newspapers began calling for the governor to no longer withhold the "mailed fist", to strike hard and strike swiftly, and for "Machine Guns Manned By Willing Shooters" at more of the state's coal mines.
 Within days, on November 21, 1927, state police and mine guards fired machine guns, rifles, and pistols against 500 unarmed miners and their wives at the Columbine mine, killing six.
 This led to a brief cessation of picketing as strikers grieved.
 Now faced with their own massacre, the IWW's leaders kept their focus on the immediate goal: winning the strike.
 After the memorial services, when some angry miners talked about getting their guns, organizers counseled them with the words of Joe Hill: "don't mourn, organize!"

 On November 26, 1927, 1,000 people gathered in Union Square, calling for the end of troop use and protesting against the recent killing of strikers.
 Following the Mine Massacre public pressure led to the starting of Colorado Industrial Commission formal hearings announced on December 12, 1927.
 The hearings were held from December 19, 1927 – February 15, 1928.

 Other involvements

-On December 27, 1927 Trinidad Mayor James G. Espey announced they would be deputizing civilians.
-During this it was accused that the Knights of Columbus and Ku Klux Klan were deputized.
+On December 27, 1927, Trinidad Mayor James G. Espey announced they would be deputizing civilians.
 The day after this, the deputized police force lashed out with violence against the strikers.